andreoliwa/nitpick/docs/cli.rst

     The CLI is experimental, still under active development.

-Nitpick_ has a CLI to apply changes to files automatically.
+Nitpick_ has a CLI command to fix files automatically.

 1. It doesn't work for all the plugins yet.
 Currently, it works for: